 In order to get started, you must choose a legally recognised business structure.
 A community interest company (CIC) was introduced for social enterprises as it safeguards the social mission, meaning that the bulk of profits will always be channelled into the cause and the businesses assets are protected from being sold privately.

 See if you can get a Start Up Loan to help you start a business idea

 (external site, opens in new tab)

-Although many social enterprises are registered as CICs, you could also set up as a sole trader business, form a limited company (you can do that here), a charity/charitable incorporated organisation (CIO), or a mutual organisation owned by its customers and run for their benefit.
+Although many social enterprises are registered as CICs, you could also set up as a sole trader business, form a limited company (you can do that with a formation agent like Smarta here), a charity/charitable incorporated organisation (CIO), or a mutual organisation owned by its customers and run for their benefit.

 2. Source social enterprise funding

 If your business is a CIC, you could find it slightly easier to find grants that are usually reserved for charities.
 There are a wealth of grants available to start-ups and you could start by looking at Funding Central and organisations such as Lloyds Bank and Bank of Scotland Social Entrepreneurs Programme and the Nominet Trust.
 Alternatively, you can apply for bank loans, private investment and other alternative investment listed here in our piece on funding a social enterprise.
 Social enterprises are attractive to investors because of the Social Investment Tax Relief (SITR) which means that investors get a 30% tax break, so don’t be afraid to seek other sources of funding.

 The key to getting funding is being able to demonstrate a passion and dedication for your social cause and that your business is sustainable.
 Whenever you are seeking funding you need to be able to show where the investors’ money is going and you need to do your research so you can show them how your business can benefit them.
 Keep this in mind when you are pitching for finance.